eschenfeldt/baseball-stats/README.md

 docker push eschenfeldt/baseball-app
 ```
 3. SSH into server and pull latest on `~/source/baseball-stats`
+4. Run `docker compose down` to stop running containers
+5. Remove any images that need to be updated: `docker image rm <image name> --force`
-4. Run `docker compose up`, which will pull `baseball-app` from docker hub and build the other two containers.
+6. Run `docker compose up -d`, which will pull `baseball-app` from docker hub and build the other two containers.
 Trying to build the angular project on the server has overloaded it.

-TODO: figure out correct way to set the DB path on the server so it's pointing to localhost rather than the dns entry.
-At the same time probably try to figure out a better way to handle the actual secrets.
+(Omit the `-d` to remain attached and see logs.)

+#### TODO build/run steps

+- Better secret management and/or CD